 Should I Travel With a Laptop?
 Pros and Cons

 Ideally, you want to travel as light as possible.
 This means leaving unnecessary items at home.
 Whether or not your laptop is necessary depends on a number of factors including your job, the types of tasks you need to perform, where you’re traveling, and how long you’re traveling.
-Sometimes a smartphone or a tablet is a sufficient replacement.
-In this section, I’ll outline the pros and cons of traveling with a laptop.
+Sometimes a smartphone, tablet, or other portable device is a sufficient replacement.

 Pros of Traveling With a Laptop

 - Packing a laptop increases productivity- With a laptop, you can quickly and efficiently write emails, blog posts, journals, code, reports, or whatever else you need to type.
 You can type much faster on a physical laptop keyboard than you can on a phone or tablet touch screen.
 A laptop also allows you to perform tasks that require large amounts of computing power such as editing videos and photos.
 A laptop can also run all of the software that you need for your job including Microsoft office, code editing software, accounting software, video and photo editing software, and whatever else you may need.
 Even though mobile versions of these programs exist, the full desktop version is always more powerful.
 The larger screen also increases productivity by allowing you to use two applications at once.
 There are some tasks you just can’t do without the power and screen real estate of a laptop.
 In addition, you can also use your laptop to upload, sort, and store as many photos and videos as you can take.
 You can do all of this work in a hostel, coffee shop, or even on a bus, train, or plane.

 - Laptops offer plenty of computing power- A good laptop has plenty of power for editing videos and photos, running multiple programs and browser tabs at once, and even gaming.
 A phone or tablet just can’t offer the same level of processing power.